-• A student may enroll who meets the provisions of state policy, which stipulates that a student may enroll who has completed the tenth grade, has a cumulative "B" average, and has been recommended by the local principal.
-The student may enroll only in postsecondary courses for which he/she has completed high school prerequisites.
+- A student may enroll who meets the provisions of state policy, which stipulates that a student may enroll who has completed the tenth grade, has a cumulative "B" average, and has been recommended by the local principal.
+The student may enroll only in postsecondary courses for which he/she has completed high school prerequisites. - The Chancellor may grant exceptions for students documented as gifted (Alabama Code 290-8-9-12).